 Dr Joel Smith - research

-I am currently working on the epistemic grounds of attributions of emotional phenomena.
-I am interested, in particular, in the nature of facial expression, the epistemic function of empathy, and the plausibility of perceptual accounts of emotion attribution.
+Much of my recent work has been on emotion recognition.
+I am interested, in particular, in the perception of facial expression.
 This research is part of the three year AHRC funded project Knowledge of Emotion: Expression and Social Cognition, of which I am the principal investigator.
-As well as individual research, this project involves a series of conferences and the production of a short documentary film.
+This project has resulted in a collection of essays, The Expression of Emotion, forthcoming with Cambridge University Press, and a short film.

 Visit my PhilPapers profile.